BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_15.md

 - She was lost.
 (Saki -1)
 - That wasn't Hazuki.
 (Saki -2)

-Head up and follow the path to obtain the *Interceptium-Z*!
+Head up and follow the path to obtain the *Interceptium Z*!

-The Interceptium-Z allows any Pokemon to use one of FOUR custom Z-moves.
+The Interceptium Z allows any Pokemon to use one of FOUR custom Z-moves.

 !move("UNLEASHEDPOWER")